Fuminides/my-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Javier Fumanal Idocin is a researcher of artificial intelligence at the Grupo de Inteligencia Artificial Razonamiento Aproximado (GIARA) in the Universidad Pública de Navarra.
-His research interests include fuzzy logic, social networks, brain computer interfaces and neural networks.
-He is currently working in his PhD thesis.
+I am a researcher of artificial intelligence at the Grupo de Inteligencia Artificial Razonamiento Aproximado (GIARA) in the Universidad Pública de Navarra.
+My research interests include fuzzy logic, social networks, brain computer interfaces and neural networks.
+My real interests include reading, Magic the Gathering, ancient history, specially the origins of christianism and helenism, and playing music.

+I am currently working in my PhD thesis, or at least, I should be.

+Mi libro favorito es La Regenta.